Diversity, equal opportunity and affirmative action

 Rights and responsibilities

-Individuals who believe they have suffered discrimination have the option to seek resolution with the Office of Diversity and Equal Opportunity and with organizations external to UAF simultaneously.
-For employment discrimination you may contact the Alaska State Human Rights Commission, the Department of Labor or the Equal Opportunity Commission within 180 calendar days of the alleged discriminatory act.
+Individuals who believe they have suffered discrimination have the option to seek resolution with the Department of Equity and Compliance and with organizations external to UAF simultaneously.
+For employment discrimination, you may contact the Alaska State Human Rights Commission, the Department of Labor or the Equal Opportunity Commission within 180 calendar days of the alleged discriminatory act.
 For discrimination in regard to an educational opportunity, you may file a complaint with the U.S. Department of Education within 180 days of the alleged discriminatory act.

 - All UAF employees have a right to a workplace that is free of discrimination and unlawful harassment.

-- If you believe this right has been violated, you have the right to contact the Office of Diversity and Equal Opportunity and file a complaint of discrimination.
+- If you believe this right has been violated, you have the right to contact the Department of Equity and Compliance and file a complaint of discrimination.

 - Reporting discrimination is a federally protected right.
 If you are treated differently after you oppose discrimination, file a complaint of discrimination, or participate in a discrimination investigation, you have the right to file a complaint of retaliation.